tc39/proposal-import-attributes/README.md

 > ⚠️ This proposal has been demoted from Stage 3 to Stage 2 in January 2023 due to [problems with the web integration](https://github.com/whatwg/html/issues/7233).
 TC39 is working on a solution, which will require relaxing the "assert only" semantics and potentially changing the syntax.
 > Import assertions have already been shipped in some implementations, consider the current instability when using them.

-Please leave any feedback you have in the [issues](http://github.com/tc39/proposal-import-assertions/issues)!
+Please leave any feedback you have in the [issues](http://github.com/tc39/proposal-import-attributes/issues)!

 ## Synopsis

-The Import Assertions proposal adds an inline syntax for module import statements to pass on more information alongside the module specifier.
-The initial application for such assertions will be to support additional types of modules in a common way across JavaScript environments, starting with [JSON modules](http://github.com/tc39/proposal-json-modules).
+The Import Attributes proposal, formerly known as Import Assertions, adds an inline syntax for module import statements to pass on more information alongside the module specifier.
+The initial application for such attributes will be to support additional types of modules in a common way across JavaScript environments, starting with [JSON modules](http://github.com/tc39/proposal-json-modules).

 The syntax will be as follows (shown here is the proposed method for importing a JSON module):
 ```js